wonsunahn/CS1541_Project1/README.md

 else.
 Note that you should not force set $DISPLAY on your .bashrc file.
 That is not going to achieve anything.  $DISPLAY should be automatically set by SSH.

-Once the above is confirmed, you can start using any GUI app on thoth.
+Once the above is confirmed, you can start using any GUI app on linux.cs.pitt.edu.
 Now try launching DDD:

 ```
 ddd